 What are Your Qualifications?

 Employers will almost certainly ask about your qualifications.
 Have you undergone formal training?
 Do you hold the proper certifications?
 Have you worked in the healthcare industry previously?
-Answer these questions truthfully and simply: list out all of your relevant training, how long ago you received it, and any work experience you feel might be relate.
-Remember that work might not have to be in the healthcare industry to be pertinent!
+Answer these questions truthfully and simply: list out all of your relevant training, how long ago you received it, and any work experience you feel might be related.
+Remember that some experience might not have to be in the healthcare industry to be pertinent!

-Because medical coding and billing is such a technical field, don’t be surprised if your interviewer asks a few questions or even asks you to take a pre-employment test to gauge your knowledge.
+Because medical coding and billing is such a technical field, don’t be surprised if your interviewer asks a few questions — or even asks you to take a pre-employment test — to gauge your knowledge.
 These might be fairly casual questions or they could form a relatively extensive inquiry into how much you know.
 Be prepared to talk about medical terminology, standard procedures, and protocol questions.
-Take some time before the interview to brush up on any rough spots you might have had during the training, so you can face the interview full of confidence and at your best!
+Take some time before the interview to brush up on any rough spots you might have had during your training so you can tackle the interview with the highest level of confidence!

-Any job in the healthcare industry is going to require solid ethical standing.
+Any job in the healthcare industry is going to require a solid understanding of the entire industry.
 Employers may want to know your opinion on certain issues surrounding healthcare.
 A neutral, well-researched, and above all unbiased answer will probably be your best bet.
 Everyone is, of course, entitled to their opinions, but presenting an opinion in the right way can be as important as the opinion itself.
 Read up on current issues, like insurance and government healthcare reform, and know how these are affecting the industry as a whole.

-As with any job, the best way to secure medical billing and coding jobs is to acquire the necessary training from a reputable institute, present your skills and knowledge in a confident, forthright manner, and be calm and collected during the interview.
-With a solid foundation and the right medical coding and billing training, you can easily show how qualified you are to any potential employer.
+As with any potential employment opportunity, the best way to secure medical billing coding jobs is to acquire the necessary training from a reputable provider, present your skills and knowledge with confidence, and stay calm and collected during the interview.
+With a solid foundation and the right medical coding and billing training, you can easily convince any hiring manager you’re the right person for the job!